MicrosoftDocs/customer-insights/ci-docs/audience-insights/home.md

 4 - Specify personal settings for Customer Insights

-5 - View the following sections in the home page:
+Now you can view the following sections in the home page:

 - **Recent segments** shows groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
 [Creating segments](segments.md) helps you to group your customer base and better target your business activities.